How to Make a Handmade Viking Axe | A Step-by-Step Guide

 Before you start, gather all the necessary supplies.
 Below is a summary of what you will need:

-The hatchet head is made of high carbon steel.
+The hatchet head is made of high-carbon steel.

 Sledge and iron block